timelapseplus/VIEW-documentation/source/includes/_app.md

 That's it -- the app will then load in the browser.
 On an iPhone, you can save it to the homescreen for convenient use as a full-screen app.

 <aside class="notice">NOTE:  There's currently a bug in the firmware that causes this method to sometimes not fully load the app in version v1.0.2 and under.
-It has now been fixed in version v1.0.3</aside>
+It has now been fixed since version v1.0.3</aside>

 ## Remote Internet Method